Exclusive: Brewers 1st round pick idolized Yelich, now gets to play with him

-(WAOW) -- Since hearing his name called, the Brewers 1st round, 27th overall pick SS Eric Brown says the messages haven't ceased.
+(WAOW) -- Since hearing his name called, the Brewers 1st round, 27th overall pick shortstop Eric Brown says the messages haven't ceased.

 "My Instagram has been buzzing non stop, my twitter, everything has been buzzing non stop the past what 48 hours now.
 I've gotten so many messages from Brewers fans, they're like welcome to the brew crew!"